Nura: Rise of the Yokai Clan: Reception

-The first tankōbon ranked 9th on Tohan manga charts, the third ranked 5th, the fourth ranked 10th, the fifth ranked 9th, and the sixth ranked 8th, and each volume starting from the third sold over 100,000 copies.
+The first tankōbon volume ranked ninth on Tohan manga charts, the third volume ranked fifth, the fourth volume ranked 10th, the fifth volume ranked ninth, and the sixth volume ranked eighth, and each volume starting from the third sold over 100,000 copies.

-As of December 2018, the manga had 12 million copies in print.
+By December 2018, the manga had 12 million copies in circulation, and over 13 million copies in circulation by April 2023.

 Weekly Shōnen Jump allows its readers to vote on their favorite manga, giving out the Gold Future Cup award each year to the most popular manga one-shot it publishes.
-In 2007, the Nura: Rise of the Yokai Clan one-shot ranked 1st in the Gold Future Cup.
+In 2007, the Nura: Rise of the Yokai Clan one-shot ranked first in the Gold Future Cup.